 What is a Virtual Phone Number?

-A virtual phone number is a cloud-based telephone number that facilitates voice calling via the Internet instead of a physical connection to the wired Public Switched Telephone Network (PSTN.)
+A virtual phone number is a cloud-based telephone number that is not tied to a specific location or address.
+It enables voice calling via the Internet instead of a physical connection to the wired Public Switched Telephone Network (PSTN.)

-In contrast, virtual numbers (sometimes called VoIP numbers) facilitate internal and external business communications without depending on a traditional analog network.
-VoIP numbers use broadband or wireless Internet to establish a virtual connection to phone networks.
+Virtual phone numbers (sometimes called VoIP numbers) facilitate internal and external business communications without depending on a traditional analog network.
+They use broadband or wireless Internet to establish a virtual connection to phone networks.

 Instead of being linked to a physical address, virtual phone numbers are assigned to individuals, departments, branches, or even specific groups of agents (called a shared line.)